abel-solo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #3,Create a script that counts the number of directories in the PAT

-#4,Create a script that lists environment variables
+#4,Create a script that lists environment variable

+#5,Create a script that lists all local variables and environment variables, and functions